shaileshtrivedi18/coding-dojo-spring-boot/README.md

 Provide the valid City name in place of {City}

-Sample API response for Amsterdam city would look like:
+Sample API response for 'Amsterdam' city input would look like:

 `{ "id":2759794,
    "city":"Amsterdam",